What was Patrick Swayze's Net Worth and Salary?

-Patrick Swayze Net Worth and Salary: Patrick Swayze was an American actor who had a net worth of $40 million at the time of his death in 2009.
-During his lifetime, Swayze was one of the most recognizable faces in Hollywood.
+Patrick Swayze was an American actor who had a net worth of $40 million at the time of his death in 2009.
+During his lifetime, Patrick Swayze was one of the most recognizable faces in Hollywood.
 He made a name for himself with the classic 80s film "Dirty Dancing," and he later appeared in 90s movies such as "Point Break" and "Ghost."
 Swayze's career continued well into the 2000s.
 Unfortunately, he passed away at the relatively young age of 57 in 2009.

 Over the course of his career, Swayze developed a reputation for being a multi-talented artist.
 Not only was he comfortable in front of the camera, but he was also equally at home on the Broadway stage.
 In addition, Swayze was a talented singer and a dancer.
 Because of his frequent role as a lead in romantic films, he also developed a reputation for being a sex symbol.

 Patrick Wayne Swayze was born on August 18th of 1952 in Houston, Texas.
 His mother was a dance choreographer and instructor.
-He was raised alongside four siblings in the Oak Forest neighborhood of Houston.
+He was raised alongside four siblings, including brother Don Swayze who also became an actor, in the Oak Forest neighborhood of Houston.
 During his youth, he became an avid dancer, ice skater, athlete, and martial artist.
 Patrick was hoping to receive a football scholarship before a knee injury ended his career.
 In 1972, the 20-year-old Swayze moved to New York City to receive formal dance training.
 He attended Harness Ballet School and Joffrey Ballet School.

 A number of TV roles followed before Swayze appeared in "The Outsiders," a notable 80s film.
 Although his acting career progressed over the next few years with shows like "Red Dawn" and films such as "Youngblood," he didn't achieve his breakthrough until 1987 with "Dirty Dancing."
-The low-budget film was originally planned for a limited release, but it became a smash hit.
+The low-budget film, which co-starred Jennifer Grey, was originally planned for a limited release, but it became a smash hit.
 In addition to his starring acting role, Patrick contributed one song for the soundtrack: "She's Like the Wind."

 After "Dirty Dancing," roles came easily for Swayze.
 During the 90s, he appeared in notable films such as "Ghost" and "Point Break."
 He began the 2000s with a memorable role in the cult classic film "Donnie Darko."
 Throughout the rest of the decade, Swayze appeared in films like "Waking Up in Reno" and "One Last Dance."
 He also continued his stage acting career with a London production of "Guys and Dolls."